threefoldfoundation/www_threefold_io/content/page/home/partenerships/partner1/index.md

 link: https://threefold.io/farming/farming
 ---

-Help us expand the network even further by becoming a ThreeFold Farmer and earn ThreeFold Tokens (TFT), the currency of decentralized data.
+HExpand the network even further by becoming a ThreeFold Farmer and earn a new digital currency as passive income, TFT.